Mecha-nudges for Machines: Introduction

 For decades, nudges exclusively targeted individuals or groups of humans, as they were the only decision-makers.
 This is no longer the case.
 Many decisions are now made by AI agents, often in spaces still inhabited by human decision-makers.
 With little to no human oversight, they can shortlist job applicants, book travel arrangements, ban content, and more.
 As agents become decision-makers in their own right, a natural question follows: can they be nudged too?

-We introduce the concept of \textit{mecha-nudges}: changes to how choices are presented that systematically influence the behavior of AI agents without degrading the decision environment for humans.
-For example, an online seller might add specific product descriptors to a listing---say, \textit{high customer satisfaction}---that may do little to sway a human buyer already looking at the product reviews, but that significantly increase the selection likelihood by an LLM-based shopping agent.
+We introduce the concept of \textit{mecha-nudges}: changes to how choices are presented that systematically influence the behavior of AI agents without materially degrading the decision environment for humans.
+For example, an online seller might add specific product descriptors to a listing---say, \textit{high customer satisfaction}---that may do little to sway a human buyer already looking at the product reviews, but that significantly steer the behavior of a shopping agent.
 Mecha-nudges should not be conflated with prompt injection or traditional search engine optimization.
 Prompt injection acts directly on the model, making it impossible to avoid and depriving the agent of options it would have ordinarily had \citep{willison2022prompt}; mecha-nudges preserve options and act on the environment instead.
 Traditional SEO manipulates machine-readable signals (keywords, backlinks) to influence how information is presented to humans, who remain the final decision-makers \citep{brin1998anatomy,Hagendorff2021}.
-Mecha-nudges, by contrast, target AI systems that make decisions autonomously---the machine is no longer a presentation layer for human choice, but the choice-maker itself.
-In the real world however, autonomy is often a spectrum rather than a binary, and mecha-nudges may arise even when machines do not have full autonomy.
+Mecha-nudges, by contrast, target AI systems that make decisions themselves.
+Autonomy, however, is often a spectrum, and mecha-nudges may arise even when machines do not have full autonomy.

 Although nudges are most often discussed informally in behavioral economics, a popular formalization comes from \textit{Bayesian persuasion} \citep{kamenicaBayesianPersuasion2011a}, which explores how a sender can influence the actions of a receiver by controlling the information environment (\S\ref{sec:background}).
 We combine this with the notion of \textit{$\mathcal{V}$-usable information}, a generalization of Shannon information that is observer-relative \citep{xutheory,ethayarajh2022understanding}.
 Under our formalization, the goal of mecha-nudging is to maximize the amount of machine-usable information that the environment contains about the desired machine behavior, while not decreasing the amount of human-usable information (\S\ref{sec:formalizing}).
 This allows all mecha-nudges to be measured on a common scale (bits of usable information), permitting comparisons across different interventions, settings, and models.